 “Yes...” said Storm warily, not really knowing where this was going, but not liking the various possibilities.

 “Do you know who her husband was?”

-“He was some sort of freedom fighter,” she shrugged.
-“I don’t know the details.”
+“Only that his name was Ival Toro, that he was in the Resistance, and that the Cardassians killed him,” she shrugged.
 She was now feeding the other two plants, and tried to appear indifferent, and not ask if Maltin’s uncle had known Lelti’s husband.

 She didn’t have to anyway, because he promptly told her he had, and had smuggled weapons to him.
 “Your friend might even have met him a few times before her husband was killed.”

 She remained silent, hoping he wouldn’t ask.
 To her surprise he didn’t directly.
 Instead he just said, “I wonder if she would recognize his name.
 Maltin’s, I mean.
 The uncle was related to him on his mother’s side, so it’s not the same family name.”

 Then she wanted very badly to ask the uncle’s name, especially because that he didn’t have any reason to tell her.
 But she had some lingering pride, and it kept her from doing so.